 Manipulative behavior might get you what you want at first, but it will bring you resentment and distrust from your colleagues in the long run.
 In many cases, it can have the opposite effect of what you hoped to achieve.

-Also, look for the subtle ways in which you might be manipulating coworkers.
-For example, having people wait for your answer in the chat deliberately is manipulative, especially if you’re their higher-up.
+- Also, look for the subtle ways you might be manipulating coworkers.
+For example, deliberately having people wait for your answer in the chat is manipulative, especially if you’re their higher-up.

 Assertive communication style

 The assertive style of communication emerges from self-esteem and represents the healthiest and most effective style of communication you can adopt.

 Assertive communicators are neither too passive nor too aggressive — instead, they have the ability to communicate directly and effectively without resorting to passive-aggressiveness or manipulation.

 Moreover, assertive communicators have equal regard for their own and other people’s needs and rights.

 The common behavioral characteristics of assertive communicators: